jaws-1684/chess/README.md

 # Chess

-A basic command line ruby chess game where two players can play against each other or against a ==simple computer==.
+A basic command line ruby chess game where two players can play against each other or against a **simple computer**.

+[!NOTE]
-[^1]: This is the final project in the Ruby curriculum at The Odin Project.
+> This is the final project in the Ruby curriculum at The Odin Project.

 ## Description
 This chess engine supports:
-	- move generation/validation
++ move generation/validation
-	- piece placement/movement
++ piece placement/movement
-	- enpassant and promotion for pawns
++ enpassant and promotion for pawns
-	- castling for king
++ castling for king
-	- check/checkmate/stalemate detection
++ check/checkmate/stalemate detection
-	- saving the game
++ saving the game

 ## Structure